ValentinKardzhaliev/ValentinKardzhaliev/README.md

 - 📫 How to reach me - <b>valentinkardzhaliev@gmail.com | 0895338047</b>

-- ⚡ Fun fact - **Fascinated with web development since I first learned what it was, I am a passionate and detail-oriented individual with a strong problem-solving mindset.
+- ⚡ About me - **Fascinated with programming since I first learned what it was, I am a passionate and detail-oriented individual with a strong problem-solving mindset.
 Seeking a challenging position to contribute to the development of innovative web solutions.**

 <hr/>